TharunKumarReddyPolu/Graduate-Market-Place/README.md

 ## Hello!
 Good to see you here...👋
-# Welcome to the `Graduate Market Place`
+# Welcome to the `Graduate Market Place` 🛒🤝🏻
- ✏️ An online marketplace designed and developed for students which serves as a common platform to sell and buy used/new products.<br>
+ ✏️ An online marketplace designed and developed for students which serve as a common platform to sell and buy used/new products.<br>
  ✏️ One Stop solution for e-Exchange of products within a student(Graduates, Undergraduates and Postgraduates) community.<br>
  ✏️ Here you can post the product you want to sell or look for products you wanted to buy from other fellow students.<br>